Coronavirus (COVID-19) - Frequently Asked Questions

 Will the Hub breakfast service still be available?

-Our free morning breakfast service continues to now run as a takeaway service between 9am and 10am from the Petrus Hub at 73 Great George Street, Rochdale, OL16 1QG.
+As of 17th May 2021, our free morning breakfast service will now run as both indoor sit down and a takeaway service from the Petrus Hub at 73 Great George Street, Rochdale, OL16 1QG.

 If you or any businesses can help with food or tub donations, please contact us on 01706 526 289 to arrange drop off at our Hub.